Poker Odds Teacher – PokerCruncher, LLC

 -RJ, PokerCruncher, LLC

-Poker Odds Teacher Reviews
+Get Poker Odds Teacher on App Store

 Way too complex it's like some geek wrote this app quickly and paid zero attention to ease of use and simplification.
 Looks like an app made before apps existed, horrible UI!
 We don't recommend it at all.

 We play a weekly game thats always dealers choice – Omaha, Stud, Cross Cross, Pash the Trash – basically anything but Hold Em.
-We’ve gotten good but to get to the next level we needed practice calculating odds.
-This is the only app we’ve found that both teaches you and gives you practice calculating odds using outs.
+Ive gotten good but to get to the next level we needed practice calculating odds.
+This is the only app Ive found that both teaches you and gives you practice calculating odds using outs.
 Im sure this functionality is buried somewhere in many other Hold Em apps but this is perfect for learning how to calculate odds, implied equity, pot equity, etc. We would take points off for pretty bad UI (why a slider???, yellow font?) and it doesnt baby you as it teaches the math, but its the only thing out there that will give us the constant practice on the train, waiting for elevator, etc to try to start beating the shark at our local table.
-THANK YOU!!
+THANK YOU.

 This app has helped us improve our poker game since using it.
 We are faster and stronger at the tables.